cloudscale-ch/cloud-exercises/exercises/05-custom-images.md

 ### `05.01` - Ubuntu Cloud Image

-Upload an Ubuntu Cloud Image (e.g. `20.10`) as a custom image and use it to launch a new server (only possible via API at the time of writing):
+Upload an Ubuntu Cloud Image (e.g. `22.04`) as a custom image and use it to launch a new server:

 https://cloud-images.ubuntu.com/

+You can do this via API or through the control panel.

 ---